phuoc362/Lifted/README.md

 # Lifted
 Compared to re-alignment approaches, liftover is a more rapid and cost-effective solution.
 To further increase the accuracy of liftover epigenome (WGBS and ChIP-Seq) and avoid misleading results, we implemented a three-step procedure to remove problematic regions (Figure 1) and ensure a more robust conversion between reference genome assemblies, namely, Lifted.

-Lifted gets inputs (BED files containing coordinates in hg19) and file chain (hg19ToHg38 from UCSC Genome Browser/NCBI) to generate BED files containing coordinates in hg38.
+*Lifted* gets inputs (BED files containing coordinates in hg19) and file chain (hg19ToHg38 from UCSC Genome Browser/NCBI) to generate BED files containing coordinates in hg38.

-## Dependancies of Lifted:
+## Dependancies of *Lifted*:
 * *UCSC liftOver*
 * *bedtools*